 Figure 7.
 SIFIM’s production line.

-The machine used as a pilot case produces metal filter for the domestic appliance sector (see Figure 7).
+In terms of the production line, the machine used as a pilot case produces metal filters for the domestic appliance sector (see Figure 7).

-The SIFIM’s production line can be divided into five functional blocks associated to the five production phases, as shown in Figure 8:
+The SIFIM production line can be divided into five functional blocks associated with the five production phases, as shown in Figure 8:

-The decoilers on which the metal coils are positioned will be used to assemble 3 cutters, which will process the sheets with a maximum dimension of 1100 × 1100 mm2.
+The decoilers on which the metal coils are positioned will be used to assemble three cutters, which will process the sheets with a maximum dimension of 1100 × 1100 mm2.